 Mistake 7: Getting caught off guard by cleaning fees

-Most apartment rentals will have a cleaning fee added to the total cost.
+Most holiday apartments Paris rentals will have a cleaning fee added to the total cost.
 Depending on how long you stay for, and how often the cleaner visits, you may need to pay it more than once.
 It’s sometimes included in the price of the booking, but just check the listing carefully so that you’re not hit with any unexpected fees.

 Mistake 8: Expecting everything to be provided